SeaQL/seaql.github.io/SeaORM/docs/06-relation/03-many-to-many.md

 ## Limitation of Codegen

+`sea-orm-cli` can generate the `Related` trait implementations for you, so you don't have to write them by hand in most cases.

-Note that the implementation of `Related` with `via` and `to` methods will not be generated if there exists multiple paths via an intermediate table.
+However, they will not be generated if there exists multiple paths via an intermediate table.
+The solution is to define relations with the `Linked` which will be described in the next chapter.

 For example, in the schema defined below, there are two paths:
 + Path 1. `users <-> users_votes <-> bills`